j-guckel/iterative-particle-analysis/manual/Manual.md

 The program can then be executed in the terminal by using:

 ```
-cd *local direction of this folder*
+cd *parent folder of direction of this folder*
-python3 iterative_scanner.py
+python3 iterative_particle_analyzer.py
 ```

 ## Guides and Explanation of Input Parameters